-Russian nesting dolls are highly collectible form of art with a history over 100 years.
-These crafts are based on the idea the figures separate in half to reveal smaller and smaller dolls inside.Russian nesting dolls are most often painted to represent peasant women and girls.
-Some of modern craftsmen use non-traditional styles such as animals, historical, political figured, celebrities, sport leaders, etc. Over the last century matryoshka have become one of the most enduring and collectible symbols of Russian culture.
+Russian nesting dolls are a highly collectible form of art with a history of over 100 years.
+These crafts are based on the idea of figures separating in half to reveal smaller and smaller dolls inside.
+Matryoshka are most often painted to represent peasant women and girls.
+Some of modern craftsmen use non-traditional styles such as animals, historical and political figures, celebrities and athletes.
+Over the last century matryoshkas dolls have become one of the most enduring and collectible symbols of the Russian culture.

 Today hand painted wooden dolls hold a special place in the hearts of those who receive them, because they are so beautifully crafted and completely unique.
 Traditional matryoshka consist of young women or girls dressed in folk costumes and scarfs on the head which are associated with fertility and motherhood.

 These were created in the Children's Education, which was a workshop in the estate of Abramtsevo, located in Moscow.
 The originals were wooden dolls, which fit one inside the next (one being slightly smaller than the previous.)
 The history of Russian dolls shows that Vasily Zvyozdochkin was the first to craft them, from a design created by Sergey Malyutin.
 These were made of linden wood and were painted by Malyutin.